RalfJung/cargo-careful/README.md

 [Miri](https://github.com/rust-lang/miri) if you want to be more exhaustively covered.
 The advantage of `cargo careful` over Miri is that it works on all code, supprts using arbitrary system and C FFI functions, and is much faster.

+### RUSTFLAGS

+`cargo careful` honors the `CARGO_ENCODED_RUSTFLAGS` and `RUSTFLAGS` environment variables as well as the `build.rustflags` cargo setting (in that order, the first one being set is used).
+It currently does *not* honor the `target.rustflags` settings as that would require re-implementing all the target `cfg` logic from cargo.
+The flags this way are applied to *both* the sysroot build and the program itself.

 ### Sanitizing

 `cargo careful` can additionally build and run your program and standard library